 The theory of how cap irons reduce tear-out

-Once the plane blade starts to cut into the surface of the wood, the shaving rides up the blade and acts as a lever on the fibres ahead of it – the fulcrum being the leading edge of the mouth and the blade itself acting like a wedge.
+Once the plane blade starts to cut into the surface of the wood, the shaving rides up the blade and acts as a lever on the fibres ahead of it, the fulcrum being the leading edge of the mouth and the blade itself acting like a wedge.
 The leverage can cause other fibres that are connected to the shaving to be pulled from the wood before they are cut by the edge of the blade (this is the phenomenon known as tear-out).

 One way to reduce the leverage exerted by the shaving is to adjust the frog so that there is a very small opening between the front of the mouth and the blade, thus effectively reducing the length of the unsupported shaving.

-You can also see how taking thin shavings would have a similar effect, since the shavings are weaker and break before they can lever out any other fibres in the wood.
+Taking thin shavings has a similar effect because the shavings are weaker and break before they can lever out any other fibres in the wood.

-The other techniques involve causing the shaving to break early, for instance by raising the ‘angle of attack’ of the blade.
-That is to say, if you increase the pitch of the blade it causes the shaving to bend more sharply than would normally be the case, and this weakens the fibres immediately in front of the blade and, thus weakened, they are less likely to lever out fibres they are attached too.
+Another technique for reducing tear-out involves causing the shaving to break early by raising the blade’s ‘angle of attack’.
+That is to say, if you increase the pitch of the blade it causes the shaving to bend more sharply than would normally be the case, and this weakens the fibres immediately in front of the blade and, thus weakened, they are less likely to lever out fibres they are attached to.

-One way to accomplish this is to use a modified frog that seats the blade at a higher angle than normal, and indeed so common was this technique in days gone by that a commonly selected angle (50°) was given its own name (“york pitch”) compared to the standard pitch of ~45° were given their own names: a common pitch for bench planes being known as York Pitch (50°) and other less common angles are Middle Pitch (55°) and Half Pitch(60°) (these latter two very high pitch angles are most commonly found on moulding planes..
+A traditional way to accomplish this is to use a modified frog that seats the blade at a higher angle than normal.
+Indeed, so common was this technique that pitches steeper than the standard pitch of ~45° were given their own names: a common pitch for bench planes being known as York Pitch (50°) and other less common angles called Middle Pitch (55°) and Half Pitch(60°) (these latter two very high pitch angles are most commonly found on moulding planes).

 The argument follows that the cap iron has the same effect, presenting a steep surface to the shaving and thus creating an effective higher angle of attack.

-As I have tried to illustrate in the sketch above, the tendency for the cap iron to break the fibres in the shaving is more pronounced the closer the cap iron is to the edge of the blade.
+As illustrated in the sketch above, the tendency for the cap iron to break the fibres in the shaving is more pronounced the closer the cap iron is to the edge of the blade.

-If you imagine the grain in the drawing above running in the other direction you can see how tear-out gets worse when you encounter grain that runs in the opposite direction to the plane’s forward motion.
+The above also explains why tear-out gets worse when you encounter grain that runs in the opposite direction to the plane’s forward motion.
 This is because the tears will follow the grain direction removing material from behind the point that the plane blade has already passed and leaving an uneven surface.

-In case my draftsmanship has left you none the wiser then I commend to you the excellent Richard Maguire, who is a talented woodworker and a natural explainer of things.
-In the video below he does a practical demonstration of these ideas:[youtube width=”75%” height=”75%” autoplay=”false”]https://youtu.be/1bhh6kxXZOQ[/youtube]
+In case my draftsmanship has left you none the wiser then I commend to you the excellent Richard Maguire, who is an talented woodworker and teacher and does a practical demonstration of these ideas in the video:

-So according to the theory – and backed up by the experimental evidence and the experts quoted above, adjusting the cap-iron to be very close to the cutting edge can help reduce tear-out.
+So according to the theory – and backed up by the experimental evidence and the historical authors quoted above – adjusting the cap-iron to be very close to the cutting edge can help reduce tear-out.

 Avoiding tear-out in practice